ranczlab/Tran_Van_Minh_et_al_2023/README.md

-# Rabies_paper
-Data and code for rabies paper.
+### Data and code for Tran Van Minh et al PLOS One paper.

-Jupyter notebooks and data for Tran...

-Steps1-9 reproduce the analysis carried out in the paper. xxx reproduces figures.
+- for your own data, follow input dataformat in data/raw/
+- step1_ to step9_ jupyter notebooks reproduce the analysis
+- figures/plot_fig jupyter notebooks reproduces figures
+- tested on macOS with python 3.9.15 and respective packages